bitrusemmanuel101-rgb/Payment_Fraud_Exposure_Analysis/README.md

-*Donut Chart SHopwing Fraud Rate By Card Types*

 - Discover → 32.6% fraud
 - Amex → 32.4% fraud
 - Mastercard → 32.0% fraud
 - Visa → 31.7% fraud

-The same patterns continue accross segments, fraudulent activities cut accross all parties in each segments, and having same range of fraudulent activities.
+The same patterns continue across segments, fraudulent activities cut across all parties in each segments, and having same range of fraudulent activities.

 this is tailing towards the Risk Score engine.